 - 1. Seal any unused openings in the common venting system. - 2.
 Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion or other deficiencies which could cause an unsafe condition. - 3.
-In so far as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
+Insofar as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
 Turn on clothes dryers and any appliances not connected to the common venting system.
 Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
 Do not operate a summer exhaust fan, close fireplace dampers. - 4.
 Follow the lighting instructions.
 Place the appliance being inspected in operation.
-Adjust Comfort Control so appliance will operate continuously. - 5.
-After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return door, windows, exhaust fans, fireplace dampers and any other gasburning appliance to their previous conditions of use.
+Adjust thermostat so appliance will operate continuously. - 5.
+Test for spillage at the draft hood relief opening after 5 minutes of main burner operation.
+Use the flame of a match or candle, or smoke from a cigarette, cigar, or pipe. - 6.
+After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return door, windows, exhaust fans, fireplace dampers and any other gas-burning appliance to their previous conditions of use.